 Performance is another form of convenience, as methods that either take too long or consume unreasonable amounts of system resources will not be used.
 For both confidential storage and deletion, performance can be measured by the latency and bandwidth of file access/erasure and overhead pertaining to the encryption algorithm and the mode of operation used.
-Additionally, both methods can be measured by the time taken per operation and total amount of system resources used.
+Additionally, both methods can be measured by the time taken per operation and by the total amount of system resources used.

 Security policies are comprised of a set of rules, laws, and practices that regulate how an individual or organization manages, distributes, and protects secure information.
 A policy may be specific to a person or organization and may need to change frequently.
-This survey compares the flexibility of the method, or the ease of configurations, with regards to the implementation of various confidential storage and deletion policies.
-Some aspects that were examined include:
+This survey compares the flexibility of the method, or ease of configuration, with regards to the implementation of various confidential storage and deletion policies.
+Some aspects that we examine include

-- Method compatibility with legacy applications and file systems - The ease of key or password revocation - How easily one may change the method's configuration to fulfill a security policy (e.g., encryption algorithm and key size) - Whether one can control the granularity (e.g., file and disk partition) of confidential storage and deletion operations
+- -the method compatibility with legacy applications and file systems; - -the ease of key or password revocation; - -how easily one may change the method's configuration to fulfill a security policy (e.g., encryption algorithm and key size); and - -whether one can control the granularity (e.g., file and disk partition) of confidential storage and deletion operations.

-Many techniques of confidential storage and deletion involve cryptography.
-The following subsection briefly introduces and compares commonly used encryption algorithms and their modes of operation.
+Many techniques for confidential storage and deletion involve cryptography.
+The following section briefly introduces and compares commonly used encryption algorithms and their modes of operation.

-2.1 Commonly Used Encryption Algorithms
+2.1.
+Encryption Basics

-Encryption is a procedure used in cryptography "to scramble information so that only someone knowing the appropriate secret can obtain the original information (through decryption) [Kaufman et al. 2002]."
+Encryption is a procedure used in cryptography "to scramble information so that only someone knowing the appropriate secret can obtain the original information (through decryption)" [Kaufman et al. 2002].
 The secret is often a key of n random bits of zeros and ones, which can be derived through the use of a password or passphrase.
-A key's strength is often associated with the length of the key which, if it consists of truly random bits, requires a brute-force enumeration of the key space to decrypt the original message.
+A key's strength is often associated with the length of the key, which, if it consists of truly random bits, requires a brute-force enumeration of the key space to decrypt the original message.
+Another measure of a key's strength is its entropy, which measures the degree of randomness associated with the bits in the key.

-An encryption algorithm, or cipher, takes a plaintext as input and produces encrypted text (i.e., ciphertext); similarly, a decryption algorithm takes a ciphertext as input and generates decrypted text (i.e., plaintext).
+An encryption algorithm, or cipher, takes an input (referred to as plaintext) and produces encrypted output (i.e., ciphertext); similarly, a decryption algorithm takes a ciphertext as input and generates decrypted plaintext.
+Plaintext can be text files, videos, music, executables, entire disk partitions, or even encrypted files for nested encryptions.
+Thus, encrypting a music file is no different than encrypting a text file, unless stated otherwise.

 Encryption algorithms can be either symmetric or asymmetric.
 Symmetric algorithms use the same key for both encryption and decryption.
 Asymmetric algorithms use two keys: one for encryption and another for decryption.
-For example, public-key cryptography uses two keys (public and private keys) and is often used to establish secure communication across a network where there is no way to exchange a symmetric key beforehand.
+For example, public-key cryptography, which is a form of asymmetric encryption, uses two keys (public and private keys), and is often used to establish secure communication across a network where there is no way of exchanging a symmetric key beforehand.
 Symmetric encryption schemes can be many times faster than comparable asymmetric schemes, and are therefore used more often in secure data storage, especially when the data in question does not traverse through an insecure network.